perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

    For more help on how to use Docker, head to https://docs.docker.com/go/guides/
    ```

-   Also, you can check that images do you have on your computer right now:
+   Also, you can check which images you have on your computer:

    ```bash
    docker images